 Whilst one of the attractions to this space for the industry is the opportunity to charge premium prices, it also creates controversy.
-One example is Soliris, a treatment for life threatening paroxysmal nocturnal haemoglobinuria, which costs $440,000 per patient per annum in the US and caused the shares of its parent company Alexion to outperform Apple.
-Critics ask whether such prices can be justified?
-The companies respond by pointing out that the drugs are true innovations, which address unmet needs and are expensive to develop.
-The prices look high because they are spread over so few patients!
+Critics ask whether such prices can be justified.
+The companies respond by pointing out that the drugs are true innovations which address unmet needs and are expensive to develop.
+The prices look high because they are spread over so few patients.
 However, from the payers’ perspective things may look different.
-When trying to contain or reduce health care costs, affording these medicines can be a major issue.
-It follows that, unless rare disease drugs can be shown to be cost effective, gaining the support of payers in the future is likely to be a key marketing challenge.
+When trying to contain or reduce health care costs affording these medicines can be a major issue.
+It follows that unless rare disease drugs can be shown to be cost effective gaining the support of payers in the future is likely to be a key marketing challenge.

 It is not the only marketing challenge.
 Others include, early identification and treatment of patients, working with the rare disease expert community, building the right educational and product brands and ensuring internal alignment and support.
 In many ways, marketing of rare disease drugs is different to conventional drug marketing.
 This difference isn’t simply about finding and reaching so few patients.
 It concerns the whole personality of the company/product brands and the style and tone of the communication that flows from them.
 The rare disease community is made up of patient advocate groups, their expert clinicians and academic researchers.
 The patient groups are highly active on social media and are important to achieving increased awareness, successful clinical trial recruitment and positive brand perceptions.
 Marketers need to be highly attuned to their sensitivities and treat them with the appropriate respect.